Luca-DTU/MLOps_Project/README.md

 Please note that all the lists are *exhaustive* meaning that I do not expect you to have completed very point on the checklist for the exam.

+# Usage
+## Run locally
+* You have two options: pull from dvc by 'dvc pull' or you can create the data by running 'make data'
+* Create docker image by running 'trainer.dockerfile'
+## Run in cloud
+* Create docker image by running 'triggerDeployment.dockerfile'

 ### Week 1

 * [x] Create a git repository